shreeshjha/RepoScout/TESTING.md

    - Open filters with `F`
    - Navigate to any filter
    - Press `d` to clear it

+4. **README preview**:
+   - Launch TUI and search for a repository (e.g., "ratatui")
+   - Navigate to a repository with `j`/`k`
+   - Press `R` to fetch and view the README
+   - README is fetched from the API and cached automatically
+   - Press `R` again to toggle back to stats view
+   - Supports both GitHub and GitLab repositories
+   - Basic markdown rendering: headers, code blocks, lists

 ## GitHub Token (Optional)